A cutterhead can be considered an electromagnet, similar to those found in conventional telephone systems, but with greater power involved.

 The Westrex system, with its 45° rotation of the vertical axis, avoids this problem by balancing the lateral and vertical components, resulting in simpler groove geometry.

-The previous figure² illustrates the logic of groove engraving, assuming the head moves from right to left, toward the center of the disc.
+The previous figure² illustrates the logic of groove cutting, assuming the cutter head moves from right to left, toward the center of the disc.

-First, it’s clear that the right channel is always engraved on the groove side facing the outer edge of the disc.
+First, it’s clear that the right channel is always cut on the groove side facing the outer edge of the disc.
 Also, the polarities of the two channels are opposite:

-So, if a mono-frequency stereo signal with the same amplitude on both channels is engraved, there will be only lateral excursions of the stylus and no (or negligible) vertical movement.
+So, if a mono-frequency stereo signal with the same amplitude on both channels is cut, there will be only lateral excursions of the stylus and no (or negligible) vertical movement.

 As seen in the previous figure³, let VL and VR be the modulated voltages of the two channels, keeping in mind they have opposite polarities.
 Then: